freud: A Software Suite for High Throughput Analysis of Particle Simulation Data: Design

-The analyses in \freud\ typically follow a different pattern.
+Beyond differences in trajectory and data handling, the most significant design choice in \freud\ stems from the most common pattern followed by its many analysis methods.
 Since the first task in characterizing local neighborhoods is often the identification of neighboring particles, \freud\ provides efficient methods for finding neighbors in arbitrary system geometries.
-As it is central to nearly all functionality in \freud, nearest neighbor finding is designed to be as fast and flexible as possible, supporting various algorithms optimized for different system configurations and offering different criteria for neighbor finding, including queries based on either a cutoff distance or a number of nearest neighbors.
-The package's system box representation and neighbor finding tools are exposed to users in Python, enabling the easy implementation of complex custom analyses directly in Python (for an example, see \cref{sec:cna}).
+The nearest-neighbor finding routines are designed to be as fast and flexible as possible, supporting various algorithms optimized for different system configurations and offering different criteria for neighbor selection.
+In general, queries can be based on either a cutoff distance or a desired number of nearest neighbors.
+These tools are optimized to provide cheap access to neighbors even in highly performance-critical loops in C++ analysis routines, but the package's system box representation and neighbor finding tools also have Python \glspl{api}, so users can implement custom analyses directly in Python (for an example, see \cref{sec:cna}).

 The analysis methods in \freud\ are essentially independent tools that make use of these objects to efficiently perform various calculations.
-In general, methods are designed to support both one-shot analysis, i.e. over a single trajectory frame, or cumulative calculations over many frames to get better statistics (see \cref{sec:pmft}).
 These features are all presented with a common \gls{api}, easing the transition between the different types of analyses needed for different simulations.
 All methods in \freud\ are accelerated through extensive parallelization.